oracle/python-oracledb/doc/src/user_guide/tuning.rst

 internally makes SQL calls, so tuning the cache is also beneficial for SODA applications.

-In python-oracledb Thick mode with Oracle Client Libraries 12c (or later), the statement cache size can be automatically tuned with the Oracle Client Configuration :ref:`oraaccess.xml <optclientfiles>` file.
+In python-oracledb Thick mode, the statement cache size can be automatically tuned with the Oracle Client Configuration :ref:`oraaccess.xml <optclientfiles>` file.

 For manual tuning use views like V$SYSSTAT: